Josepe75/pvlab/README.txt

 and further calibration records.

-Finally, when it was concluded the development of the version 2.0.0 of the application ``calibration``, it made us clear that a formal package should be released, separately from the former tool.
-By doing so, some of the resources created are now at disposal of the community, under a 3-clause BSD License.
+Finally, when it was concluded the development of the version 2.0.0 of the application ``calibration``, it became clear that a formal package should be released, separately from the former tool.
+By doing so, some of the resources created are now at disposal of the scientific community, under a 3-clause BSD License.

-The main path chosen for the development of ``pvlab`` is that, as functions and classes created for its use at the lab are being adapted from their specific purpose to more general cases, and it is proved their robustness and performance, they will be progresively incorporated to the ``pvlab`` library.
+The main procedure chosen for the early development of ``pvlab`` is that, as functions and classes created for its use at the lab are being adapted from their specific purpose to address more general cases, and their robustness and performance is considered sufficiently proved, they will be progresively incorporated to the ``pvlab`` library.
 In order to clarify the features and abilities of the objects created, docstrings of relevant functions or classess contain examples, which have been verified with the python built-in package ``doctest``.
-In addition, there should be a *test_[module]* for each one, checked by using the *unittest* built-in package.
+In addition, there is a *test_[module]* for each one, checked by using the *unittest* built-in package.

 .. _Research Center for Energy, Environment and Technology (CIEMAT): https://www.ciemat.es